PHP in 2019

 Speaking of frameworks: PHP isn't just WordPress anymore.
 Let me tell you something as a professional PHP developer: WordPress isn't in any way representative of the contemporary ecosystem.

 In general there are two major web application frameworks, and a few smaller ones: Symfony and Laravel.
-Sure there's also Zend, Yii, Cake, Code Igniter etc. — but if you want to know what modern PHP development looks like, you're good with one of these two.
+Sure there's also Zend, now called Laminas; Yii, Cake, Code Igniter etc. — but if you want to know what modern PHP development looks like, you're good with one of the first two.

 Both frameworks have a large ecosystem of packages and products.
 Ranging from admin panels and CRMs to standalone packages, CI to profilers, numerous services like web sockets servers, queuing managers, payment integrations; honestly there's too much to list.